AbasimaEtim/Northwind-Traders-2015-First-Quarter-Report-on-Power-BI/README.md

 ![](customer_count_by_country.png)

-Northwind Traders had it higest number of customers coming from Germany and USA, a total of 11 customers each with the higest revenue gereated from these countries.
+Northwind Traders had it higest number of customers coming from Germany and USA, a total of 11 customers each with the highest revenue generated from these countries.

 -----